Classical codes for quantum broadcast channels

 We have proved quantum generalizations of the superposition coding inner bound \cite{C72,B73} and the Marton rate region with no common message \cite{M79}.
-The key ingredient in both proofs was the use of the projector trick.
+A key ingredient in both proofs was the use of the projector trick.
 A natural followup question would be to combine the two strategies to obtain the Marton coding scheme with a common message.

 A much broader goal would be to extend all of network information theory to the study of quantum channels.
-To accomplish this goal, it would be helpful to have a powerful tool that generalizes El Gamal and Kim's classical packing lemma \cite{el2010lecture} to the quantum domain.
+To accomplish this goal, it would be helpful to have a tool that generalizes El Gamal and Kim's classical packing lemma \cite{el2010lecture} to the quantum domain.
 The packing lemma is sufficient to prove all of the known coding theorems in network information theory.
 At the moment, it is not clear to us whether such a tool exists for the quantum case, but evidence in favor of its existence is that \ 1) one can prove the HSW coding theorem by using conditionally typical projectors only \cite[Exercise 19.3.5]{wilde2011book}, \ 2) we have solved the quantum simultaneous decoding conjecture for the case of two senders \cite{FHSSW11,S11a}, and \ 3) we have generalized two important coding theorems in the current paper (with proofs somewhat similar to the classical proofs).
-Ideally, such a tool would allow quantum information theorists to prove quantum network coding theorems by appealing to it, rather than having to analyze each coding scheme in detail on a case by case basis.
+Ideally, such a ``quantum packing lemma'' would allow quantum information theorists to prove quantum network coding theorems by appealing to it, rather than having to analyze each coding scheme in detail on a case by case basis.

 We acknowledge discussions with Patrick Hayden, Omar Fawzi, Pranab Sen, and Saikat Guha during the development of \cite{FHSSW11,S11a}.
+We are especially grateful to Andreas Winter for relaying to us the observation of Pranab Sen that our former argument for the Marton region was incomplete and to Pranab Sen for subsequent discussions regarding this observation.
+We are also very grateful to Jaikumar Radhakrishnan for many helpful discussions regarding Marton coding and for helping us to understand the overcounting technique from \cite{RSW14}.
 I.~Savov acknowledges support from FQRNT and NSERC.
 M.~M.~Wilde acknowledges support from the Centre de Recherches Math\'ematiques.